softwareforgood/Learn-Enough-To-Be-Dangerous/Client_Services/README.md

 - Attaching files
 - A section at the bottom where you can message and communicate with other team members

 Every Asana Task has "Acceptance Criteria".
 Don't mark it as complete until they are met.
 If you don't know what those criteria are, ask.
-The button to mark complete is called *Mark complete*, however, a programmer shouldn't be the one to click this button.
+The button to mark complete is called *Mark complete*, however, we (typically the product owner/project manager/tech lead) need to communicate with the client to determine if we can push this button.

 Besides mentioned above, the importance of tasks are categorized by high, medium, and low priority. **High priority tasks should ideally be completed first.**